 Figure 2.
-Block diagram of the equipment used to characterize the BC-based sensing element.
+Block diagram of the equipment used to characterise the BC-based sensing element.

-In order to analyse the sensor as a function of its geometry and in terms of the external temperature, a suitable experimental setup has been conceived.
-In particular, Figure 2 shows the entire block diagram used for the study and the characterization.
-Figure 3 shows the experimental setup used to characterize the system.
-A temperature-controlled chamber has been used for the thermal characterization of the device.
+In order to analyse the sensor as a function of its geometry and in terms of the external temperature, a suitable experimental setup was conceived.
+In particular, Figure 2 shows the entire block diagram used for the study and the characterisation.
+Figure 3 shows the experimental setup used to characterise the system.
+A temperature-controlled chamber was used for the thermal characterisation of the device.
 The experimental setup consisted of:

-A shaker, to excite the structure.
+A shaker to excite the structure

-A signal generators HP33120A, to impress a sinusoidal waveform.
+An HP33120A signal generator to produce a sinusoidal waveform

-A digital Teledyne LeCroyWaveRunner 6050, to acquire the signals.
+A digital Teledyne LeCroy WaveRunner 6050 to measure the signals

-An inertial sensor to monitor the level of acceleration imposed through the shaker.
+An inertial sensor to monitor the level of acceleration imposed through the shaker

-A temperature-controlled chamber in order to investigate the effect of the temperature.
+A temperature-controlled chamber to investigate the effect of temperature

-An Electrometer/High Resistance Meter, B2985A, used to measure the resistance and the output current of the sensing element.
+A B2985A Electrometer/High Resistance Meter to measure the resistance and the output current of the sensing element